 Directing Actors intensive workshop

 Cinespace are taking expressions of interest for our Directing Actors intensive.
-This event is scheduled to take place in June 2020, pending official recommendations around events and the Coronavirus at that time.
+This event is scheduled to take place in 2020, dates are pending official recommendations around events and the Coronavirus and venue access.

 Learn how as a director you can inspire actors to own characters through the rehearsal process.
 The workshop also includes insights into casting, and how to direct actors for the screen.